 Environmental politics is a cross-cutting area of research that draws on a university-wide strength in the environment, including the Bren School of Environmental Science and Management, the Environmental Studies Program, and the Department of Geography.
 In addition, faculty studying environmental issues and graduate courses on those issues can be found in many departments, scattered across the social sciences, natural sciences, and humanities.

 Faculty: Eric R.A.N.
 Smith, John Woolley.
 Affiliated Faculty: Sarah Anderson (Bren School of Env.
-Science and Management), Matthew Potoski (Bren School of Env.
+Science and Management), Mark Buntaine (Bren School of Env.
+Sciencea nd Management), and Matthew Potoski (Bren School of Env.
 Science and Management).
 Collaborators: Peter Alagona (Env.
 Studies Program; Dept. of History), Dan Montello (Dept. of Geography), Simone Pulver (Env.
 Studies Program), Robert Wilkinson (Env.
 Studies Program & Bren School of Env.
 Science and Management).